Agility training is a great way to both physically and mentally stimulate your dog.

-Dog Agility Training gives dogs a tremendous amount of confidence, helps release extra energy, stress, and is a great form of exercise for working breeds.
-It is a great way to mentally stimulate your dog as well as the physical stimulation they will receive from running the course.
+This sport gives dogs a tremendous amount of confidence, helps them release extra energy and stress, and is a great form of exercise for working breeds.
 The Atlanta Dog Trainer Agility training course is located at our training facility at 12900 Freemanville Rd, Alpharetta GA 30004.
-There is an adult dog agility course and as well as a puppy agility course.

 The intermediate dog agility training class will help teach your dog how to listen to you when they are in high drive.
 When your dog is excited and running you must have command and control over him/her.
-They will learn this skill in the intermediate level dog agility training.
-You also learn tighter obedience training.
-Your dog will be running the full course off leash with more speed, accuracy and fury.
-Also the course layout will change and the dogs will have to do the crisscross course which enables the dogs to use their problem solving skills.
+Your dog will be running the full course off-leash with more speed, accuracy and fury.
+In addition, the course layout will change, and the dogs will have to do the crisscross course - enabling them to use their problem solving skills.
 By the time the dog finishes intermediate agility they will know all of the obstacles by name and sight.
 Dogs will learn to do the course in reverse.
 We will start the dogs on hand signals and teach them to “push” towards the next obstacle.
 The weave poles are also introduced in the intermediate level.

 The advanced canine dog agility training course is the beginning of training for competition.
-The course will have more obstacles and we will add more jumps, tight turns and weave poles.
+The course will have more obstacles including more jumps, tight turns, and weave poles.
 The obstacles will change in direction and location so your dog will learn to follow your lead.
 You and your dog will learn how to run the course with speed and accuracy.